Aircraft Controller

 - Duplicate LG_F_Wheel, LG_L_Wheel and LG_R_Wheel and rename them to LG_F_WheelCollider, LG_L_WheelCollider and LG_R_WheelCollider.
 Remove

-from the duplicated objects.
-These will act as holders forWheelCollider
+MeshFilterandMeshRendererfrom the duplicated objects.
+These will act as holders forWheelCollider.

 - Drag the duplicated objects so they are slightly above the wheels.